economyplusdev/scholar/README.md

 Overall Need-Based Scholarships: 37.40% of all scholarships (3740 out of 10000) Average Scholarship Maximum Award: $2914

-Percentage of scholarships that require an essay: 33.49%
+Percentage of scholarships that require a letter of recommendation: 19.54% Percentage of scholarships that require both an essay and a letter of recommendation: 13.72%
 ```